slyall/www-darkmere/content/linux.conf.au_guide.md

 * **Volunteer** ( free ) - If you want to help out on several days at the conference you can attend for free.
 Note you'll usually have to come a couple of days early to help setup.
 A call for Volunteers will usually be sent out around the time of registrations
-* **Assistence** ( free or discounted ) - In many years there are a few funded tickets to attend LCA.
+* **Assistance** ( free or discounted ) - In many years there are a few funded tickets to attend LCA.
 These vary each year and may be targeted towards students, diversity, regions or otherwise.
 Check the website or contact the organisers for advice.

 4. Don't forget your T-shirt size and sign up for the attendees mailing